 From the Options menu you can close the dialog (equivalent to clicking the 'Cancel' button) or show this help file.

 Click this button to perform a check for updates.
-This will NOT install anything until you click the 'Install now' button.
+This will NOT install anything until you click the 'Install updates' button.

 If an update to the plugin is available, click this button to install it.
 Note that only the updates where the 'Install' check box is checked will actually be installed.
 This button is not available if there are no updates to install.